AIoT-MLSys-Lab/Efficient-LLMs-Survey/README.md

 <!-- **<font color='red'>Work still in progress</font>**  🚀, **we appreciate any suggestions and contributions** ❤️. -->

+1. If you

+- Have any suggestions regarding our summarized category;

+- Find any missed papers;

+- Find any preprint papers with arXiv link have been published;
-If you have any suggestions or find any missed papers, feel free to send us an email or submit a pull request:

-1. Use following markdown format.
+feel free to send us an email or submit a pull request using following markdown format.

 ```markdown
 **Paper Title, <ins>Conference/Journal/Preprint, Year</ins>  [[pdf](link)] [[other resources](link)].